spectral-compute/hypercast/docs/Cloudflare.md

 "[Cache Everything](https://developers.cloudflare.com/cache/how-to/create-page-rules/#cache-everything)" causes
 Cloudflare to rely on those headers.

-The "Cache Everything" option is not available globally.
+This setting almost certainly should be a page rule (or sandboxed via a separate domain), since "cache everything" may break other web services by causing stale results to be sent to the user.

 ### Response buffering

-Cloudflare offers [Response Buffering](https://support.cloudflare.com/hc/en-us/articles/206049798) for Enterprise plans.
-When this is turned on, Cloudflare waits for a full file to be received by Cloudflare before sending it to clients.
-This is not compatible with low latency streaming, and so must be disabled.
+[Response Buffering](https://support.cloudflare.com/hc/en-us/articles/206049798) causes Cloudflare to wait for a full file to be received by Cloudflare before sending it to clients.
+This is not compatible with low latency streaming, an so must be disabled.

-It is disabled by default, but there is a global setting to enable it.
-Adding the Page Rule (even if the global setting is disabled) ensures that if the global setting is changed, streaming will not be broken.